How The Things We Believe In Affect Our Finances

 Don’t be so sure that will always happen.

-When you took out a student loan, you agreed to pay it back.
+When you took out a student loan, you agreed to repay it.
 When you sign an auto loan or a mortgage agreement, you’re the one responsible.
 A rich uncle might die and leave you an inheritance.
-But there’s no guarantees that you won’t have to meet the obligation on your own.
+But there’s no guarantee that you won’t have to meet the obligation on your own.

 Get proactive about tackling your debt.